 Kale microgreens have concentrated levels of vitamin A, vitamin B6, vitamin C, vitamin E, and vitamin K and calcium, iron, magnesium, potassium, and phytonutrients, including polyphenols, glucosinolates, flavonol compounds, and carotenoid antioxidants to help the immune system.

 Click the link to read an article I published on kale microgreen nutrition.

-Get Updates when New Articles are Published
+Get Updates When New Articles are Published

 What Do Kale Microgreens Taste Like?

-In fact, they have a slight sweetness to them.
+They have a slight sweetness to them.
 I think they taste like a mix of broccoli and red cabbage microgreens.

 Kale microgreens are also plumper than other brassica microgreens.
 For a better lack of a texture term, they are meaty.

 You can purchase Red Russian Kale microgreen seeds from the Home Microgreens Store.